slackapi/bolt-js/docs/content/basic/authenticating-oauth.md

 where your app is already installed, or have a reason to dynamically generate an install URL, an additional installation is required.

-Generating a new installation URL requires a few steps: manually instantiate an `ExpressReceiver`, assign the instance to a variable named `receiver`, and then call `receiver.installer.generateInstallUrl()`.
+Generating a new installation URL requires a few steps:
+1. Manually instantiate an `ExpressReceiver` instance.
+2. Assign the instance to a variable named `receiver`.
+3. Call the `receiver.installer.generateInstallUrl()` function.

 Read more about `generateInstallUrl()` in the
 [OAuth docs][generate-install-url].